httpwg/wg-materials/ietf103/minutes.md

 EKR: HTTP/3 does not carry the fact that it's over QUIC, and it implies that we're tired of HTTP/2.

-Jana: Signaling is important.
+Jana: Signalling is important.
 This does create a very clear fork.

 Eric: HTTP/3 is fine.
 Long-term, HTTP/2 is explicitly over TCP.
 HTTP/3 is over QUIC and could be over TCP.
 Doesn't mean HTTP/2 is not good and not a viable fallback path.